CEA-MetroCarac/pystack3d/paper/paper.md

 Certainly, one of the most widely used open-source software for performing image stack corrections is the Fiji software [@Fiji], a distribution of ImageJ.
 Written in Java, this software offers numerous macros for the analysis and processing of 2D and 3D images.
 Unfortunately, most of these macros do not support multiprocessing, resulting in processing times that can span hours for stacks composed of several thousand images.

-As an alternative, ``PyStack3D`` has been developed to achieve processing times of just a few minutes through its full multiprocessing capabilities (see [Appendice](#appendice)), enabling easy workflow stopping, readjusting and restarting.
+As an alternative, ``PyStack3D`` has been developed to achieve processing times of just a few minutes through its full multiprocessing capabilities (see [Appendix](#appendix)), enabling easy workflow stopping, readjusting and restarting.
 In addition, slices are loaded and processed one by one, reducing the memory footprint even in the case of very large datasets.
 At last, it is a tool that can be easily used into a workflow using Python scripting.

 The workflow components currently offered by ``PyStack3D`` are: